doctorfree/MusicPlayerPlus/README.md

 To summarize, a MusicPlayer quickstart can be accomplished by:

 * Install the latest Debian or RPM format installation package
-* Run the `mpcinit` command as your normal user
+* Run the `mppinit` command as your normal user
 * If the music library is not located at `$HOME/Music`:
     * Configure the `music_directory` setting by editing `~/.config/mpd/mpd.conf`
-    * Run the command `mpcinit sync`
+    * Run the command `mppinit sync`
 * Optionally:
+    * Perform these three steps with the command `mppinit import`
         * Download album cover art with the command `mpplus -D`
         * Convert WAV format files to MP3 format with the command `mpplus -F`
         * Import your music library into Beets with the command `mpplus -I`
-    * Download additional lyrics with the command `mpplus -L`
+    * Perform these steps with the command `mppinit metadata`
-    * Activate the YAMS scrobbler for Last.fm with the command `mpplus -Y`
+        * Remove duplicate tracks with the command `beet duplicates -d`
+        * Rename tracks left after duplicate removal with `beet move`
         * Analyze and retrieve audio-based information with a command like:
             * `mpplus -X 'query'` where 'query' is a Beets library query
             * `mpplus -X all` indicating analyze the entire Beets library
+    * Activate the YAMS scrobbler for Last.fm with the command `mpplus -Y`
+    * Download additional lyrics with the command `mpplus -L`

 ## Installation